 - Access preventive services.

-- Provide your PCP(s) with accurate and complete medical information.
+- Provide your PCP(s), practitioners, providers and First Choice with accurate and complete medical information.

-- Follow the prescribed treatment of care recommended by the provider or letting the provider know the reasons the treatment cannot be followed as soon as possible.
+- Follow the prescribed treatment of care recommended by the provider or let the provider know the reasons the treatment cannot be followed as soon as possible.

 - Obtain a referral from your PCP(s) before you go to the hospital your PCP(s) recommended.